 The Law School boasts an accomplished faculty whose members are not only nationally known legal scholars but also exceptional classroom teachers.
-Innovative resources include the Center for Legal and Court Technology, home to the most technologically advanced courtroom in the world; the Institute of Bill of Rights Law, with its signature Supreme Court Preview; and the state-of-the-art Wolf Law Library.
+Innovative resources and programs include the McGlothlin Courtroom, the world's most technologically advanced educational trial and appellate courtroom; the Institute of Bill of Rights Law, with its signature Supreme Court Preview; and the state-of-the-art Wolf Law Library.

 The spirit of the citizen lawyer is nurtured in students through opportunities for public service.
 Our summer public service fellowships enable students to assist non-profit and governmental organizations throughout the world.
-During the school year, our students also help individuals navigate the legal system through clinics devoted to legal aid, domestic violence and federal tax law.
-Our Veterans Disability Clinic, which opened in January 2009 as part of the Virginia Commonwealth University–William & Mary Health Policy and Law Initiative, is helping our nation's servicemen and women to fully access their military benefits.
+During the school year, our students also help individuals navigate the legal system through nine clinics and one practicum.
+Our Lewis B. Puller, Jr., Veterans Benefits Clinic, for example, is helping our nation's servicemen and women to fully access their military benefits.

 Scholarship Matching Gift Challenge